Nonexpansive directions in the Jeandel-Rao Wang shift: The Jeandel-Rao Wang shift

-The process of coding a point $\boldsymbol{p} \in \boldsymbol{T}$ is illustrated in Figure \ref{fig:2d-walk}.
-Observe that at points of the orbit $\mathcal{O}_{R_0}(\boldsymbol{p},\ZZ^2)$ that fall on the boundary of an atom of the partition $\mathcal{P}_0$, the coding is ambiguous, but this problem is easily addressed by specifying a direction $\vec{v}$ that is nonparallel to the boundary edges of the atoms in $\mathcal{P}_0$ and using $\vec{v}$ to determine the labeling from the atoms adjacent to the boundary point.
-For the tiling on the upper right of Figure \ref{fig:2d-walk}, we use direction $\vec{v} = (1,-1)$ to resolve the ambiguity where the orbit $\mathcal{O}_{R_0}(\boldsymbol{p},\ZZ^2)$ intersects the boundary of $\mathcal{P}_0$, and for the tiling on the lower right side of Figure \ref{fig:2d-walk}, we use the opposite direction $-\vec{v}$ to resolve the ambiguity.
+The process of coding a point $\boldsymbol{p} \in \boldsymbol{T}$ is illustrated in Figure~\ref{fig:2d-walk}\footnote{We encourage the reader to view an electronic copy of this figure and others since they are color coded.}.
+Observe that at points of the orbit $\mathcal{O}_{R_0}(\boldsymbol{p})$ that fall on the boundary of an atom of the partition $\mathcal{P}_0$, the coding is ambiguous, but this problem is easily addressed by specifying a direction $\vec{v}$ that is nonparallel to the boundary edges of the atoms in $\mathcal{P}_0$ and using $\vec{v}$ to determine the labeling from the atoms adjacent to the boundary point.
+For the tiling on the upper right of Figure~\ref{fig:2d-walk}, we use direction $\vec{v} = (1,-1)$ to resolve the ambiguity where the orbit $\mathcal{O}_{R_0}(\boldsymbol{p})$ intersects the boundary of $\mathcal{P}_0$, and for the tiling on the lower right side of Figure~\ref{fig:2d-walk}, we use the opposite direction $-\vec{v}$ to resolve the ambiguity.

-The next lemma gives a sufficient condition for the image of two configurations under the factor map $f$ to be equal.